SC asks Centre if change in law is warranted on issue of regimes for grant of driving licence | Law-Order

 It had then heard the arguments of senior advocate Siddharth Dave, appearing for one of the petitioners, on alleged anomalies in the Motor Vehicle Act with regard to regimes for dealing with the grant of driving licenses for different categories of vehicles.

-The lead petition was filed by M/s Bajaj Alliance General Insurance Co Ltd.
+The lead petition was filed by M/s Bajaj Allianz General Insurance Co Ltd.

 The legal question has given rise to various disputes over payment of claims by insurance companies in accident cases involving transport vehicles being driven by those having licences to drive LMVs.